Important Notice: March 2020

 To request a travel card, fill out the application found in Ariba.
 How to Guide to filling out the Travel Card Application form can be found in the Tutorials and Guides section of this webpage.

 Passing an assessment is required in order to be assigned a travel card.
-A passing score is 83% or getting at least 10 out of 12 required questions correct.
+A passing score is at least 11 out of 12 required questions correct.
 After completion and submission of this test, please review your result(s).
 Your score will be on the results page, just below "Total Points".
 The results will provide the correct answers along with an explanation of the answer.

 For UW Travel Card training material, visit our training page.
 The training and assessment will be at the bottom of the page.